Emergency Aid

 Donate for Syria

-Despite the change of power, the humanitarian situation in Syria remains critical.
-13 years of war, the neighboring Middle East conflict and disasters such as the devastating earthquake in February 2023 have further exacerbated the crisis.
+After almost 14 years of war, the people of Syria are at the end of their tether.
+The neighbouring Middle East conflict and disasters such as the severe earthquake in 2023 have further exacerbated the crisis.

 Support the people in Syria - donate now!